zizitizi/lpic1/S9bashscript.md

 ssh-keygen

-use this command just one time on each server to make keys. cuase use this command again make pub and pri keys overwrite. if You had to use it then copy pub key and all stage again.
+use this command just one time on each server to make keys. cuase use this command again make pub and pri keys overwrite. if You had to use it then copy pub key and all stage again. to check if key gen command run go to .ssh folder and rsa keys.

 cd ~/.ssh